phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 the `pdomOrder` option to Node.
 If `pdomOrder` is not specified, the default is the order in which children are added to a Node.

-For `LayoutBox` (and its subclasses) there is no need to specify traversal order.
+For `FlowBox` (and its subclasses) there is no need to specify traversal order.
 There is a good match between layout order and traversal order; they are typically the same.
-So for `LayoutBox`, you can do nothing.
+So for `FlowBox`, you can do nothing.

-For non-`LayoutBox` classes, it is recommended to explicitly set `this.pdomOrder` at the end of constructor.
+For non-`FlowBox` classes, it is recommended to explicitly set `this.pdomOrder` at the end of constructor.
 Do not rely on the default ordering - it’s better to decouple rendering order and traversal order by explicitly setting `this.pdomOrder`.
 Note that most of the work here is typically in `ScreenView` subclasses.